 Scott’s career with the Kentucky State Police began as a trooper and expanded to include legal work as he earned his law degree while maintaining full-time employment as an officer.
-He oversaw litigation and represented the Kentucky State Police and troopers in civil rights cases, employment law cases, etc. Scott reached the rank of Lt.
+He oversaw litigation and represented the Kentucky State Police and troopers in a variety of matters including civil rights cases and employment law cases.
+Scott reached the rank of Lt.
 Colonel and held several roles for the Kentucky State Police, most recently as Executive Adviser to the Commissioner.

 PROFESSIONAL & CIVIC ACTIVITIES

 Member of Southern States Police Benevolent Association attorney referral list for Kentucky and Tennessee

 Fraternal Order of Police Panel Counsel for Kentucky and Tennessee

 Kentucky Association of Counties (KACO) Panel Counsel

 Oversaw litigation and represented the Kentucky State Police in legal cases including, but not limited to, employment law cases, civil rights litigation, assault and battery, and automobile accident defense.